-This document provides a preliminary specification of the Grid-GMPLS Network Interfaces (i.e. G-OUNI, G.E-NNI, G.I-NNI), by detailing G.OUNI in terms of Grid and network services, Grid-based semantics, supported protocols and specific protocol extensions.
-G.E-NNI and G.I-NNI interfaces are briefly introduced, being a more detailed description planned for the final release of this report due project M17.
+This document is the final specification document of the Grid-GMPLS Network Interfaces (i.e. G-OUNI, G.E-NNI, G.I-NNI).
+It provides all information included on the preliminary document (submitted on M12) that was detailing G.OUNI in terms of Grid and network services, Grid-based semantics, supported protocols and specific protocol extensions.
+Apart from some limited extensions to the G.OUNI section this final specification document reports also on G.E-NNI and G.I-NNI interfaces.